zach-klippenstein/captivate/README.md

 ### 1.1.1

-*   Fixed some portal detection bugs
+*   Fixed some portal detection bugs.

 ### 1.1.0